VictoriaMetrics/vmctl/README.md

 To use migration tool please specify the InfluxDB address `--influx-addr`, the database `--influx-database` and VictoriaMetrics address `--vm-addr`.
 Flag `--vm-addr` for single-node VM is usually equal to `--httpListenAddr`, and for cluster version is equal to `--httpListenAddr` flag of VMInsert component.
-Please note that for cluster version it is required to sepcify the `--vm-account-id` flag as well.
+Please note that for cluster version it is required to specify the `--vm-account-id` flag as well.
 See more details for cluster version [here](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/cluster).

 As soon as required flags are provided and all endpoints are accessible, `vmctl` will start the InfluxDB scheme exploration.